utkarsh-kumar4/Designing-a-MPC-Controller-with-Simulink/README.md

-# Designing a MPC Controller with Simulink 💻👨🏻‍💻
+# Design and Implementation of Model Predictive Control (MPC) in Simulink 💻👨🏻‍💻

 • Designed and implemented an Model Predictive Control (MPC) controller block in Simulink, incorporating a cost function and tuning parameters to optimize performance.<br/>